If they’re armed with all the research available in today’s information age, why can’t economists agree on where our property markets are heading?

-The simple answer is that market movements are far from an exact science.
+The simple answer is those market movements are far from an exact science.

 The fundamentals are easy to monitor.

 Things like population growth, supply and demand, employment levels, interest rates, affordability and inflationary pressures.

 However, one overriding factor that the experts have difficulty quantifying is investor sentiment.